jayathungek/owlnet/README.md

     ```
     This will open a browser window from which you can select the notebook you wish to run.
 If you just want to run the demo, this is `owlnet_demo.ipynb`.
 Run all the cells in order.

-1. **Exporting to CSV** Navigate to the root directory of the project and run `python export.py` according to your specifications.
+1. **Exporting to CSV:** Navigate to the root directory of the project and run `python export.py` according to your specifications.
     ```bash
     usage: python export.py [-h] [-c CONFIG] [-m MODEL] filename positional arguments: